drduh/YubiKey-Guide/SECENV.md

 by Matt Borja

-**Purpose.** This document describes a process for creating a secure environment using Alpine Linux: a lightweight and secure distribution of Linux capable of supporting newer versions of GPG with smart card support on even *older versions* of architecturally diverse platforms such as the ARM-based Raspberry Pi 1 Model B (32-bit).
-This document  also demonstrates the highly portable characteristics of the Alpine Package Keeper (APK) to provide for ease of installation and use in air-gapped environments.
+**Purpose.** This document describes a process for creating a secure environment using Alpine Linux: a lightweight and secure distribution of Linux capable of supporting newer versions of GPG with smart card support on very modest hardware such as the ARM-based Raspberry Pi 1 Model B (32-bit).
+This document also demonstrates the highly portable characteristics of Alpine Package Keeper (APK) to provide for ease of package installation and use in air-gapped environments.

 **Tags.** Tails OS, Alpine Linux, GnuPG, Raspberry Pi.